gagolews/teaching-data/README.md

 well with statistics and machine learning algorithms.

 In practice, you will frequently be dealing with datasets that do not tell any interesting story.
-Fear not, this is not personal, you are not stupid or something — it might be not your fault if you cannot find any useful patterns in your data!
+Fear not, this is nothing personal, you are not stupid or something — it might be not your fault if you cannot find any useful patterns in your data!